gchq/gaffer-docker/README.md

 ================

 This repo contains the code needed to run Gaffer using Docker or Kubernetes.
-There are two main sub-folders, 'docker' and 'Kubernetes' which contain the project files you need for starting Gaffer using those services.
+There are two main sub-folders, 'docker' and 'kubernetes' which contain the project files you need for starting Gaffer using those services.

-## Running Gaffer Using Docker
+# Running Gaffer Using Docker
 For information on how to run Gaffer using Docker containers, please see the README in the docker directory: [Gaffer Docker README](docker/README.md)

-## Running Gaffer Using Kubernetes
+# Running Gaffer Using Kubernetes
 For information on how to run Gaffer using Kubernetes, please see the README in the kubernetes directory: [Kubernetes README](kubernetes/README.md)

-## Versioning
+# Versioning
 Each of our images will be tagged in DockerHub with the version of the software they represent.
 Every release, we update the image for that tag and add a new release which has the corresponding git tag.